Due to a burst pipe from the extreme cold, Alder Commons is temporarily closed to non-Members as we work on repairs.

 Below are some examples of our current Organizational Members and how they benefit from their membership at Alder Commons.

-Atabey Medicine, a BIPOC herbalism program, hosts weekly events in the space during the evenings, and stores herbal medicine and supplies in one of our rooms.
+Moon & Mirror, a BIPOC herbalism apprenticeship program, hosts weekly events in the space during the evenings, and stores herbal medicine and supplies in one of our rooms.

 Edúcate Ya hosts their Promotores de Salud public health trainings here several times a year, has been hosting regular vaccine clinics, and co-hosts Spanish-English Intercambio programs.